-On March 30, 2007, Charter completed the acquisition of the Méga Centre shopping centre (the "Méga Centre") from RRVP Côte -Vertu Inc. for an aggregate cash purchase price of \$36.7 million (before closing costs).
+On March 30, 2007, Charter completed the acquisition of the Méga Centre shopping centre (the "Méga Centre") from RRVP Côte -Vertu Inc. for an aggregate cash purchase price of \$36,700,000 (before closing costs).
 The Méga Centre is located at the intersection of Côte -Vertu Boulevard and Rue Begin in St. Laurent (Montreal), Quebec.
-The vendor has guaranteed 41/2 months of rent of a tenant that leases 6.5% of the retail area in the shopping centre.
 The estimated going-in yield for this acquisition on an unlevered basis before closing costs was expected to be approximately 8.12%.

 The total size of the Méga Centre property is approximately 19.0 acres, including 313,558 square feet of rentable retail space, warehouse space and surrounding lands.
 Méga Centre was built in 1973 and was substantially renovated in 1993, 1999, 2000 and 2004.
-Currently, the retail space in the Méga Centre is 100% leased to a total of 16 tenants.
-Approximately 85% of the current rent is received from national and regional tenants, including Brault & Martineau (77,000 squarefeet), Winners (34,000 square-feet), Business Depot (25,000 square-feet), Future Shop (30,000 square-feet), L'Oreal (23,500 square-feet) and L'Aubainerie (30,000 square-feet).
+Currently, the retail space in the Méga Centre is 95% leased to a total of 15 tenants.
+When the property was acquired, the retail space was 100% leased.
+However, one of the weaker local tenants with 12,992 square feet of space has vacated the premises.
+Approximately 90% of the leased retail space in the centre is leased to national and regional tenants, including Brault & Martineau (77,000 square-feet), Winners (34,000 square-feet), Business Depot (25,000 square-feet), Future Shop (30,000 square-feet), L'Oreal (23,500 square-feet) and L'Aubainerie (30,000 square-feet).
 Approximately 36,000 square-feet of basement warehouse space remains vacant.
-A 110,000 square-foot Ronaowned home improvement store is located adjacent to the property and acts as a shadow anchor, drawing customers to Méga Centre.
+A 110,000 square-foot Rona-owned home improvement store is located adjacent to the property and acts as a shadow anchor, drawing customers to Méga Centre.
+The vendor guaranteed 4.5 months of rent of a tenant that leases 6.5% of the retail area in the shopping centre.
+The tenant that was the subject of this vendor guarantee is not current with its rental payments and management continues to monitor the situation.